jowharshamshiri/boxmux/CONTRIBUTING.md

 ### Our Standards

 **Positive behavior includes:**

 - Using welcoming and inclusive language
 - Being respectful of differing viewpoints and experiences
 - Gracefully accepting constructive criticism
-- Focusing on what is best for the community
-- Showing empathy towards other community members

 **Unacceptable behavior includes:**

 - Harassment, trolling, or derogatory comments
 - Public or private harassment
 - Publishing others' private information without permission